JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 #### Why?

-As I've claimed, naming things is one of the hardest problems in Software Engineering.
+Naming things is one of the hardest problems in Software Engineering.

-In my experience, engineers love two types of meaningless variables.
+In my experience, we engineers love two types of meaningless variables.

 The first is the "cute" name that is cool, catchy, and ultimately meaningless.
 Like naming your browser "Firefox".
+This is a great strategy for marketing, but not for clearly communicating functionality.

-The second is the vague, name, such as "util" or "data".
+The second is the vague name, such as "util" or "data".
 These are meaningless because all code constitutes a "utility" that operates on "data".

 Neither type of name helps other engineers (or your future self) understand what is going on in the code.